coffee-cup/GradeAid/README.md

 #GradeAid

-##Simple and beautiful grade manager
+##Simple and beautiful grade calculator

 Chrome App that manages your grades and classes in a simple interface.
 It calculates what you need to get on your assignments and exams to reach your target grade.